-A Reducing Atmosphere lacks oxygen gas or other oxidizing gases (i.e., lacks gases with a high Oxidation State).
-Unlike Earth's Atmosphere, such an atmosphere does not enable oxidation of substances in contact with the atmosphere.
-It constitutes non-oxidizing gases, potentially including reducing gases.
+A reducing atmosphere lacks oxygen gas or other oxidizing gases (i.e., lacks gases with a high oxidation state).
+Unlike Earth's atmosphere, such an atmosphere does not enable oxidation of substances in contact with the atmosphere.
+It consists of non-oxidizing gases, potentially including reducing gases.

 Planets can have reducing atmospheres, and early Earth is theorized to have had such an atmosphere before biological processes produced oxygen.
-Chemical processes in reducing atmospheres are a potential source of complex organic chemicals, and the theorized atmosphere could have been a factor in the development of life.
-Artificially-created reducing atmospheres are used in some Metal processing such as Annealing.
+Chemical processes in reducing atmospheres are a potential source of complex organic chemicals, and the theorized early-Earth atmosphere might have been a factor in the development of life.
+Artificially-created reducing atmospheres are used in some metal processing such as annealing.

-An Oxidation Reduction Reaction or Redox Reaction is a chemical reaction where one chemical is Oxidized, i.e., loses electrons, and another is Reduced, i.e., gains the electrons.
-A chemical that tends to lose electrons (i.e., itself undergoes oxidation and encourages the reduction of another chemical) is called a Reducing Agent, and if it is a gas, a Reducing Gas.
-Conversely, a chemical that tends to gain electrons (i.e., itself undergoes reduction and encourages the oxidation of another chemical) is a Oxidizing Agent (e.g., Oxygen (O)), and if a gas, an Oxidizing Gas.
+An oxidation reduction reaction aka redox reaction is a chemical reaction where one chemical is oxidized, i.e., loses electrons, and another is reduced, i.e., gains the electrons.
+A chemical that tends to lose electrons (i.e., itself undergoes oxidation and encourages the reduction of another chemical) is called a reducing agent, and if it is a gas, a reducing gas.
+Conversely, a chemical that tends to gain electrons (i.e., itself undergoes reduction and encourages the oxidation of another chemical) is a oxidizing agent (e.g., oxygen), and if a gas, an oxidizing gas.